tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 flows, including cases where one of the peers uses the passport model for its attestation, and the other uses the background check model.

-## TLS Client authenticating using evidence
+## TLS Client Authenticating Using Evidence

 In this use case, the TLS server (acting as a relying party) challenges the TLS client (as the attester) to provide evidence.
 The TLS server needs to provide a